 As teachers, our aim is to encourage and ensure that all students who pass through our doors are able to enjoy experiences which increase their self-esteem and maximise their progress.

 The music block was opened by Percussionist Evelyn Glennie in 2004 and comprises of two teaching spaces, each with music keyboards and ICT facilities.
-Our third teaching space is the Music Theatre, which is also used for recitals, rehearsals and ABRSM and Trinity Guildhall practical exam sessions.
+Our third teaching space is the Music Theatre, which is also used for recitals, rehearsals and ABRSM practical exam sessions.
 We also have five practice rooms and a music office.
 We are also fortunate to have a grand piano in the school theatre.

 - Ms T Bridgman – Clarinet/Saxophone